 - 1. Northern Trinity Aquifer.
 The northern Trinity Aquifer is located in the northwest corner of Milam County.
 The Trinity Aquifer comprises five geological formations considered to be relevant aquifers by GMA 8.
 These geologic formations are the Paluxy, Glen Rose, Travis Peak, Hensell, and Hosston aquifers.
 The top and bottom surfaces for these geological formations are defined by the Updated Northern Trinity and Woodbine Aquifers GAM (Kelley and others, 2014). - 2.
 Wilcox Aquifer.
 The Wilcox Aquifer is a regional aquifer system.
 The outcrop of the Wilcox Aquifer forms a southwest to northeast trending belt through central Milam County; the downdip portion of the Wilcox Aquifer underlies southern Milam County and all of Burleson County.
 Freshwater exists in the Wilcox Aquifer in both Milam and Burleson counties.
 The Wilcox Aquifer comprises three geological formations: the Hooper, Simsboro, and Calvert Bluff formations.
 The Upper Wilcox Aquifer is associated with the Calvert Bluff Formation.
 The Middle Wilcox Aquifer is associated with the Simsboro Formation.
-The Lower Wilcox Aquifer is associated with the Hooper Formation. - 3.
+The Lower Wilcox Aquifer is associated with the Hooper Formation.
+The areal extent of the Wilcox Aquifer is described by the GAM for the Central portion for the Sparta, Queen City, and Carrizo Wilcox aquifers (Young and others, 2018, Young and others, 2020). - 3.
 Carrizo Aquifer.
 The Carrizo Aquifer is a regional aquifer system that occurs throughout most of the District.
 The outcrop of the Carrizo Aquifer has a southwest to northeast orientation through southern Milam County.
 The confined portion of the Carrizo Aquifer underlies southern Milam County and all of Burleson County.
 Freshwater exists in the Carrizo Aquifer in both Milam and Burleson counties.
 The aquifer is a source of groundwater for numerous domestic wells and several large public water supply systems.
-The areal extent of the Carrizo Aquifer is described by the GAM for the Central portion for the Sparta, Queen City, and Carrizo Wilcox Aquifer (Young and others, 2018). - 4.
+The areal extent of the Carrizo Aquifer is described by the GAM for the Central portion for the Sparta, Queen City, and Carrizo Wilcox Aquifer aquifers (Young and others, 2018, Young and others, 2020). - 4.
 Queen City.
 The Queen City Aquifer outcrops across a 5- to 8-mile-wide zone that is generally aligned along the Milam-Burleson County line.
 The aquifer extends down dip in Burleson County and is a source of groundwater for domestic wells and some public water supply wells.
 Freshwater exists in the Queen City Aquifer in both Milam County and Burleson County.
-The areal extent of the Queen City Aquifer is described by the GAM for the Central portion for the Sparta, Queen City, and Carrizo Wilcox aquifers (Young and others, 2018). - 5.
+The areal extent of the Queen City Aquifer is described by the GAM for the Central portion for the Sparta, Queen City, and Carrizo Wilcox aquifers (Young and others, 2018, Young and others, 2020). - 5.
 Sparta Aquifer.
 The Sparta Aquifer outcrops across a 3- to 5-mile-wide zone trending southwest- northeast just north of Highway 21 in Burleson County.
 The Sparta extends downdip to the southeast throughout much of Burleson County.
 Like the Queen City Aquifer, the Sparta is used for numerous domestic water wells and some small public water supply systems in the District.
 Freshwater exists in the Sparta Aquifer in Burleson County.
-The areal extent of the Sparta Aquifer is described by the GAM for the Central portion for the Sparta, Queen City, and Carrizo Wilcox aquifers (Young and others, 2018).
+The areal extent of the Sparta Aquifer is described by the GAM for the Central portion for the Sparta, Queen City, and Carrizo Wilcox aquifers (Young and others, 2018, Young and others, 2020).